Frequently Asked Questions

 Yes.
 First Nations currently own 51% of the project, and will increase to 100% over time.

-We expect construction to start on Phase 1 (from Hwy 17 to Pickle Lake) in 2018 and Phase 2 (North of Pickle Lake and Red Lake) in 2020.
+We expect construction to start on Phase 1 (from Hwy 17 to Pickle Lake) in late 2018 and Phase 2 (North of Pickle Lake and Red Lake) in early 2019.

 Yes.
 Before connecting remote communities north of Red Lake and Pickle Lake, the electrical system to Pickle Lake needs upgrading.
 This upgrade portion is in Phase 1.